ClariceBoldDev/M1-JavelinPolishers/README.md

 #### Surface

 The visual look of the website is very important.
 As many of the group is Neurodivergant I want to make sure the fonts, colours, images and order of the website is as clean and appealing as possible.
-One issue ND people have is with certain fonts and colours, so I will research this and provide a better visual experience for them makign it more acccesible.
+One issue ND people have is with certain fonts and colours, so I will use basic colours and fonts.
+With minimal blocks of text to make it easier to read.

 ## Design Layout & Structure